UzL-ITS/white-box-masking/README.md

 analyis.m contains the matlab code for the analysis.
 It inputs two file 'plaintext.txt' and 'trace.txt' and proceed a basic DCA attack using these files.
 The file contains DCA attacks and t-test (using the software trace collected by FvR mode of AES-128  implementation).

+# MaskVerif

+The verification uses the tool MaskVerif: https://cryptoexperts.com/maskverif/ The gadget codes can be directly used with MaskVerif.

+`./maskverif < order4_2/and_sni.mv `

 # Algebraic verification

 The experimental verification of first-order algebraic security of gadgets: